jmf-mordis/asynckafka/docs/error_callback.rst

 Error callback
 ==============

-The error callback can be passed to the consumer of producer, it should be a coroutine function and accepts one parameter that it is a KafkaError.
+The error callback can be used in the consumer or producer.
+The callback can be function or a coroutine that accepts the kafka_error parameter.

 Example::